HTTP redirects are incredibly important in SEO & UX. When you visit a URL with a redirection, your browser automatically

 - Redirection Type

 The Source URL is where you type the URL (or URLs) you want to redirect from.
 That means any errors causing URLs that you find in the 404 Monitor will go here.

-When you write the “from” URL, you don’t need to write the full URL (with the http:// protocol and the domain name).
+When you write the “from” URL, you ** don’t** need to write the full URL (with the https protocol and the domain name).
 Just write the address from the document root (the first “/” after your domain name).